 Talc Market - Growth, Trends, and Forecast (2020 - 2025)

-The market is segmented by Deposit (Talc Chlorite and Talc Carbonate), End-user Industry (Pulp & Paper, Paints & Coatings, Plastics & Rubber, Food & Beverage, Personal Care, Pharmaceuticals, and Other End-user Industries), and Geography (Asia-Pacific, North America, Europe, South America, and Middle East & Africa)
+The market is segmented by Deposit (Talc Chlorite and Talc Carbonate), End-user Industry (Pulp and Paper, Paints and Coatings, Plastics and Rubber, Food and Beverage, Personal Care, Pharmaceuticals, and Other End-user Industries), and Geography (Asia-Pacific, North America, Europe, South America, and Middle-East and Africa)

 ABOUT THIS REPORT

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The market for talc is expected to register a CAGR of around 5%, during the forecast period.
 One of the major factors driving the market is the increasing usage of plastic in the automotive industry, as talc is used in plastics, especially thermoplastics, as a functional material, due to its ability to modify significant properties in modified polymeric matrix, when it is dispersed properly.

 Increasing demand for industrial and marine coatings is also likely to boost the demand for talc, as it is used in industrial coatings, which provide benefits, such as corrosion protection, solvent reduction, and good adhesion.

 Thermoplastics are expected to play an increasingly important role in accelerating future aircraft construction, as they offer multiple advantages, including very short production times and low overall costs, compared to their thermoset counterparts.
 The surging demand for thermoplastics in the aerospace industry is likely to act as an opportunity in the future.

 Asia-Pacific dominated the talc market across the world, owing to the rising plastics market in China and presence of white talc reserves in countries, like India.